NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

      - Provides the element to determine the coverage of the ORBNUM file.
        This element is described in detail in the next subsection.
      - Yes
+   * - author
+     - Indicates the organisation that originally generated the ORBNUM file.
+       (e.g., "NAIF, JPL")
+     - Yes

 ORBNUM Coverage determination
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^